Madame du Barry: Mistress of Louis XV: 1768–1774

 As the king's maîtresse déclarée, Jeanne was the centre of all eyes at court.
-She wore costly, extravagant gowns, and diamonds covered her neck and ears, straining the treasury all the more.
+She wore costly, extravagant gowns, and diamonds covered her neck and ears, putting further strain on the treasury.
 She made both friends and enemies.
 Her most bitter rival was Béatrix, Duchesse de Gramont, who had in vain tried her best to acquire the place of the king's previous mistress, the late Marquise de Pompadour.
 Since the beginning, Béatrix had plotted with her brother for Jeanne's removal, even writing libelous pamphlets against her as well as the king.

 In time Jeanne became acquainted with the Duc d'Aiguillon, who sided with her against the Duc de Choiseul.
 As Jeanne's power in court grew stronger, Choiseul began feeling his was waning.
 Though the king believed his country exhausted after the Seven Years' War, Choiseul decided that France was capable of war again and supported Spain against Britain in their struggle for possession of the Falkland Islands.
 Du Barry exposed his plot to the king on Christmas Eve 1770, and Choiseul was dismissed from his ministry and exiled from court.

 Despite this intrigue, Jeanne, unlike her predecessor Madame de Pompadour, had little interest in politics, reserving her passion for new gowns and jewellery.
 However, the king went so far as to let her participate in state councils.
 An anecdote recounts that the king said to the Duc de Noailles that Madame du Barry introduced him to new pleasures; "Sire" – answered the duke – "that's because your Majesty has never been in a brothel."
-While Jeanne was known for her good nature and support of artists, she grew increasingly unpopular because of the king's financial extravagance towards her.
+While Jeanne was known for her good nature and support of artists, she grew increasingly unpopular because of the king's extravagant spending on her.
 She was forever in debt despite her huge monthly income—at one point up to 3,000 livres.
 She retained her position until the death of Louis XV, despite the attempt to depose her by the Duc de Choiseul and the Duc d'Aiguillon, who tried to arrange a secret marriage between the king and Madame Pater.